LiLIS: A Lightweight Distributed Learned Index Framework for Spatial Decision Analysis: Design

 Compared to the commonly-used R-tree index using Sort-Tile-Recursive (STR) algorithm~\cite{leutenegger1997str} whose time complexity is $O(N\log{N} + N\log{f} \times \log_f{N})$, where $f$ is the fanout, the time complexity of the learned index in {\sysname} is $O(N\log{N} + N)$.
-As for searching, the time complexity of the learned index is $O(\log{M})$, where $M \ll N$ is the size of spline points set.
-As an optimization, the searching time can be further deduced to be constant on average if a radix table is introduced~\cite{kipf2020radixspline}.
+As for searching, the time complexity of the learned index is $O(\log{M})$, where $M \ll N$ is the size of the set of spline points.
+As an optimization, the searching time can be further reduced to be constant on average if a radix table is introduced~\cite{kipf2020radixspline}.

-The radix table was proposed to handle the unsigned integer keys (e.g., \texttt{uint32} and \texttt{uint64}) only.
-To this end, {\sysname} extends this design to support floating numbers and strings to fit spatial data.
-Algorithm~\ref{alg:radix} outlines how to build a radix table for floating keys.
+The radix table is proposed to handle the unsigned integer keys (e.g., \texttt{uint32} and \texttt{uint64}) only.
+To this end, {\sysname} extends this design to support floating-point numbers and strings to fit spatial data.
+Algorithm~\ref{alg:radix} outlines how to build a radix table for floating-point keys.
 The size of the radix table is bounded by a user-defined number of bits $b$.
-Generally, this radix table is to compress the spline points set (Lines 6-14) with a scaling factor $f$ (Line 3).
-Therefore, given a search key $k$, let $k'$ be $(int)(k - min) \times f$, the lower bound and upper bound position are $S[T[k']]$ and $S[T[k' + 1]]$, respectively.
+Generally, this radix table is used to compress the set of spline points (Lines 6-14) with a scaling factor $f$ (Line 3).
+Therefore, given a search key $k$, let $k' = \lfloor (k - \mathit{min}) \times f \rfloor$.
+The lower bound and upper bound positions are $S[T[k']]$ and $S[T[k' + 1]]$, respectively.

-\textbf{Remark 1}: Converting a string to an unsigned integer is a well-established process, as it can be efficiently accomplished by leveraging robust, thoroughly validated hash code computation techniques, such as the product-sum method, which is natively implemented in programming languages like Java.